tomphttp/bare-server-worker/README.md

 - dist/sw.js - All-in-one service worker.
 Automatically creates the Bare Server.
 - dist/index.js - ESM library.
 For use in environments where scripts can be imported.

+4. Deploy to cloudflare, follow the directions in [the cloudflare deployment guide](Deploy-to-CF.md)